nixlojan1/group-laugo-thesis-template/README.md

 **4. Real-time Availability:**
 The system should display real-time availability of court to prevent double bookings and ensure accurate inventory information.

-**4. Walk In: **
-Facilitates the quick creation of immediate, unscheduled bookings for customers who arrive without a reservation.

 **5. Sales:**
 Manages and tracks all revenue generated from bookings, rentals, or other associated purchases.